kovs705/BlockNote-app/README.md

 ## Things to come
 - [in progress] Agenda screen
 - App for iPad and Mac
-- New CollectionView on the main page with notes and groups together
+- [in progress] New CollectionView on the main page with notes and groups together
-- Stats (with new attributes for entities to track them): creationDate, summerize the number of creations and so on...
+- [80 % completed] Stats (with new attributes for entities to track them): creationDate, summerize the number of blocks creations and so on...
-- [90% done] Edit screen for groups (colors, emojis, names)
+- [done] Edit screen for groups (colors, emojis, names